zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 It says that the agre was located in the Aryan clan.

 [APZ 128.4] (#apz128 .4) {#apz128 .4 .ref .apz} "Alarming to Dispel Hazards
-The hazards of “do not take” are two hazards.
+The hazards of "do not take" are two hazards.
 Dispute the Propeller The hazard is also the same.
 Trash Hazards, Lion, Breakable Survival, Bear, Cattle Solutions that have or do not have kamma, ivory, ash, scorpio, spatula etc. (Great (1-4) 4 (ii) hazards should be used from where they go.)
 They are in the apartheid Hazards are called.

 [APZ 128.5] (#apz128 .5) {#apz128 .5 .ref .apz} "Hazards in any sense
-Namveda?”
+Namveda?"
 Restrain means hazards in the sense of being delivered.
 Deterioration is accompanied by hazards.
 How to prevent the hazards, how to prevent the hazards, and the hazards of the If the person is suppressed, subdued, troubled, thus suppressing hazards NAMI.
 How to deteriorate, if the hazards are worsened, the hazards are incarnate